 Directors and Directors' interests

 The current Directors are shown on page 1.
 Under the terms of the Articles of Association of the Company, no Directors are required to retire by rotation.
-The following appointments and resignations took place during the year:
+There have been no appointments or resignations during the year.